Roxham Road: Quebec

 Jersey barriers, augmented by similar no-crossing signage, across the road block vehicle passage on the Canadian side as Roxham, now signed Rang Roxham as required by Quebec law mandating the use of only French on most traffic signs, resumes its course.
-On the west is a large open area that allows large vehicles to turn around and also provides access to a shared driveway for several houses in that direction.
-To deal with the influx of irregular migrants in the late 2010s, the Royal Canadian Mounted Police have paved the area and erected two temporary structures in the cul-de-sac.
+On the west is a wide cul-de-sac for vehicles to turn around and also provides access to a shared driveway for several houses.
+To deal with the influx of irregular migrants in the late 2010s, the Royal Canadian Mounted Police paved the cul-de-sac and erected two temporary structures on it to process them.